The Band Perry (EP)

-The Band Perry EP is a 5-song extended play released from country music group The Band Perry.
+The Band Perry is an extended play released from country music group The Band Perry.
 The extended play is the group's first release on Republic Nashville.
 It was released on April 6, 2010, and debuted at No. 46 on the U.S. Billboard Top Country Albums chart the following week as well as No. 37 on the Top Heatseekers chart.
 It features their debut single, "Hip to My Heart", which was a Top 20 hit on the Hot Country Songs charts.
 Also included is "If I Die Young", which was released as their second single.
 It has also become their first entry on the Billboard Hot 100.

 All songs from the EP later appeared on the band's self-titled debut album.